CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex05_Connect_Defender_XDR.md

 1. (Optional) Verify Defender XDR incident ingestion with a query.
 In Microsoft Sentinel **Logs** (Azure portal) or **Advanced hunting** (Defender portal), run:

+     > **Note:** This query is expected to return no results because no Microsoft Defender XDR incidents are currently available in the environment.

     ```kusto
     SecurityIncident
     | where ProviderName == "Microsoft XDR"
     | take 20
     ```

-    Rows returned confirm that Defender XDR incidents are flowing into Microsoft Sentinel.

 ## Results